-(2) Shares of restricted stock vest on the one-year anniversary of the grant date.
+(2) Shares of restricted stock vest in two equal annual installments on each anniversary of the grant date.
+The number listed reflects the remaining number of shares to vest over the remaining period.

 The maximum of these severance benefits payable to Mr. Charles Willis would represent (i) three times his base salary, plus (ii) three times the average annual incentives he earned during the three years prior to his Involuntary Termination, plus (iii) a prorated portion of his annual incentives accrued during the year of termination, plus (iv) immediate vesting of all outstanding stock options and restricted stock, plus (v) continued coverage for three years under the Company's employee group benefit plans, plus (vi) continued payment for three years for club memberships (if any), plus (vii) the right to purchase company car or to assume the lease.
 Additionally, in the event Mr. Charles Willis is terminated with less than the one year's notice required by his contract, he is entitled to a lump sum payment equal to his annual base salary prorated for the portion of the year for which he did not receive notice.
 Upon a change of control, Mr. Charles Willis is entitled to immediate vesting of all stock options and restricted stock.
 In the event that Mr. Charles Willis voluntarily retires, he is entitled to purchase or assume the lease for his company car, to continued payment for his club memberships (if any) and to continued coverage under the Company's employee group benefit plans for one year following his retirement.